Shih-Yu/Greetings-Dapp/README.md

 * Go to `hardhat.config.js`

-  - Updade Solidity to proper version
+* Updade Solidity to proper version

-* Set artifacts path in `src` so React can import it
+* Set artifacts path in `src` when project is compiled

 ```js
 paths: {